danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

 The S3 client returns an object that contains a `Body` property.
-The value of `Body` is a blob, which we'll feed to the ffmpeg layer and convert to an MP3.
-We'll create a small helper module called `ffmpeg` to do this.
+The value of `Body` is a blob, which we'll feed to the FFmpeg layer to convert to an MP3.
+We'll create a helper module called `ffmpeg` to do this.
 In `src` create a file named `ffmpeg.js`:

 ```shell
 audio-transcoder